Reto Baumgartner: Football career

 Baumgartner played his youth football with Wettingen.
 He advanced to their first team for the first time during the 1984–85 Nationalliga A season, but usually played for their youth team.
 In 1987 he signed his first professional contract with the club and played solely for their first team.
 At the end of the 1986–87 season, Baumgartner and the team suffered relegation to the Nationalliga B. But he remained with the team and in the following season they achieved immediate promotion.

 Following his involvement in the Klötzli incident on 7 October 1989, Baumgartner was given a 10 month professional ban.
 His contract with Wettingen expired during this time and so he moved on.

-Baumgartner then found a helping hand from FC Basel and joined their first team for their 1990–91 season under head-coach Ernst August Künnecke.
+Baumgartner then found a helping hand from Basel and joined their first team for their 1990–91 season under head-coach Ernst August Künnecke.
 At that time Basel played on the Nationalliga B, the second tier of Swiss football.
 Baumgartner played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 6 October 1990 as Basel won 2–1 against Kriens.
 He scored his first goal for his club three days later, in the very next game, away against Locarno.
 In fact he scored two goals and Basel won 3–2.

 Baumgartner stayed with Basel four seasons and made a name for himself as being stubborn, combative and relentless.
 During his last season with the club, Basel's 1993–94 season, his team mates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international striker Dario Zuffi.
 Together they won the promotion/relegation group and thus won promotion to the top flight of Swiss football, after six seasons in the second tier.
 Baumgartner then ended his active football career.
 Baumgartner's very last match was on 27 May 1994 as Basel played a test game against the Swiss national team.

 Between the years 1990 and 1994 Baumgartner played a total of 122 games for Basel scoring a total of 21 goals.
 87 of these games were in the Nationalliga A, nine in the Swiss Cup and 26 were friendly games.
 He scored 13 goals in the domestic league, one in the cup and the other seven were scored during the test games.

 Following his time with Basel, Baumgartner moved on to amateur local team FC Amicitia Riehen.
 But he hung his football boots on a hook and turned to professional beach soccer and played for the Swiss national team.